francisphamsd/crime-data-exploration/README.md

 ## 💡 Idea / Solution <a name = "idea"></a>

-Through this analysis, we can propose a chart solution via tableau which can visualize the crime rate of Boston
+Through this analysis, we can propose a chart solution via tableau which can visualize the crime rate in Boston

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>